We have gathered here some useful hints what you might need while planning your trip to Estonia and the Baltics.

 - If you need to buy a ticket in the vehicle, enter at the front door; tickets are only sold at stops, not while the vehicle is moving.
 The Tallinn Card holders may use unlimited public transportation free.

-- From airport take bus no 2 to get to the centre and to harbor.
+- From airport take a tram no 4 to get to the centre.
+Most central stop is called Hobujaam.
 Timetable is here

 - To get to the Central Bus Station, take trams 2 or 4.
 Stop: Autobussijaam